Assistant Conservator→ New York, New York, United States

 EDUCATION AND EXPERIENCE:

-- Graduate degree from a recognized conservation training program
+- Master’s level degree from a recognized conservation training program with specialization in paper conservation.

 - The advertised pay scale reflects the good faith minimum and maximum salary range for this role.
 The advertised pay scale is not a promise of a particular wage for any specific employee.
 The specific compensation offered to a candidate may be dependent on a variety of factors including, but not limited to, the candidate’s experience, education, special licensing or qualifications, and other factors.